rastersoft/autovala/README.md

         autovala init PROJECT_NAME

-This will create a PROJECT_NAME.avprj file, with the most basic info about your project (the format for this file will be discused later).
+This will create a PROJECT_NAME.avprj file, with the most basic info about your project (the format for this file will be explained later).
 It will also try to create the basic folders for a vala project, and will show a warning if they already exist.
 It will never delete a file, except the CMakeLists, files, of course.